duncanhall/gounzip/README.md

 # gounzip

-An OS agnostic util for unzipping files in Go.
+A cross-platform utility for unzipping files in Go.

 ## Install